bambery/cloud_crooner/README.md

 3. manifest will be updated
 4. old backups locally and remotely will be deleted

 Running your app in development mode will serve uncompiled assets locally (from `/assets`), and running your app in production mode will serve your compiled assets from S3.
-If you have `remote_assets` set to `false` and are in production mode, your compiled assets will be served from `public/assets`.
+If you have `serve_assets` set to `local_static` your compiled assets will be served from `public/assets`.

-If you want to precompile and upload your assets every time you spin up your app, you can put the configure block directly into config.ru and after config run CloudCrooner.sync.
+If you want to precompile and upload your assets every time you spin up your app, you can put the configure block directly into config.ru and after config run `CloudCrooner.sync`.

 ## Helpers